V-Squared/V-Squared.github.io/plan/index.md

 # Key Elements of V²Plan <a name="purpose"></a>

-1. [True North Page](/plan/true-north/) showing a Vision of your improved computer life.
+1. [True North Page](/plan/true-north/) is showing a Vision of your improved computer life.
 2. [Road Map Book](/plan/road-map/) is leading the way.
 3. [Dashboard Page](/plan/dashboard/) is organizing our development.
 4. [Contributing Page](/plan/contributing/) shows you how to engage with V² Community.